 - It provides high accuracy.
 So we can measure a small change in temperature due to the negative temperature coefficient.

-- It provides fast response time.
+- It provides a fast response time.

 - Its accuracy is less than the thermocouple.